rlecole/SaveAndPlay/README.md

 Give it a try
 =============
-This application is currently deployed and available in the Windows Phone Store. (here is the US store page : http://www.windowsphone.com/en-us/store/app/save-play/143cb324-dd4e-4c65-8c90-caa4200391a8)
+This application is currently deployed and available in the Windows Phone Store (Here is the US store page : http://www.windowsphone.com/en-us/store/app/save-play/143cb324-dd4e-4c65-8c90-caa4200391a8).